EvenMore 0.63

 Workbench

-You can either shift-select multiple files or drawers with EvenMore (Holding shift, left click on the EvenMore icon, then double click on a file), or if you simply double click on the EvenMore icon, a requester will allow you to choose a file.
-EvenMore of course supports drag and drop.
-Just drag a file or folder on to the EvenMore window, or onto the icon when EvenMore is iconified, and EvenMore will open the file or folder.
+You can shift-select multiple files or drawers with the EvenMore executable (holding shift, left click on the EvenMore icon, then double click on a file).
+EvenMore also supports dragging and dropping files or directories on to its main window.
+Just drag a file or drawer on to the EvenMore window, or onto the icon when EvenMore is iconified, and EvenMore will open the file or directory.

 Interface